Eugeniusz Rybka: Biography

-In 1930 Rybka received a scholarschip and went to Leiden, where he worked with a renowned Danish astronomer, professor Einar Hertzsprung.
+In 1930 Rybka received a scholarship and went to Leiden, where he worked with a renowned Danish astronomer, professor Einar Hertzsprung.
 After returning to Poland, he worked on his habilitation, earning the title on 19 January 1932.
+On 4 February of the same year he became head of the department of astronomy of the University of Lviv and at the same time director of its astronomical observatory.
 Soon afterwards, he moved to Lwów, where took over Department of Astronomy.
 A skillful organizer, he wanted to purchase a 90-centimeter telescope for the school, but failed due to outbreak of World War II.

 After Soviet Invasion of Poland, and capture of the city by the Red Army, Rybka continued his works at the university.
 He survived both Soviet and German occupations, but in January 1945 was arrested by the NKVD, together with other Polish professors of the university (Juliusz Makarewicz, Ryszard Gansiniec, Wlodzimierzem Burzynski and Marian Kamienski).
 Released after a few months, in August 1945 he left Lwów and went to Kraków, to finally settle in Wrocław.

+In 1948 he was elected president of the Polish Astronomical Society.
 In 1949 Rybka revisited Leiden, to work with Jan Oort.
 He also became a member of the International Astronomical Union, and during a Congress in Rome (1952), he was elected deputy of the organization.
-In mid-1950s his health deteriorated, he spent long months in various spas, also in 1958, after an argument, he left Wrocław University and took a job at the Jagiellonian University.
-Due to his involvement, the University opened in 1964 its main observatory.
+In mid-1950s his health deteriorated, he spent long months in various spas, also in 1958, after an argument, he left Wrocław University.
+The same year he became Chair of Observational Astronomy at Jagiellonian University.
+From 1958 to 1968 he also served as head of the Cracow Astronomical Observatory.
+Due to his involvement, the university opened in 1964 its main observatory.
 Four years later Rybka retired, but continued to take part in various projects, including the IAU.